Ear Infections - Medications

 Acetaminophen (for example, Tylenol) and nonsteroidal anti-inflammatory medicines (for example, Advil, Aleve, and Motrin), for pain and fever.
 Follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 because of its link to Reye syndrome, a serious illness.

-- Pain medicines such as codeine and some eardrops, which help with severe earache.
+- Some eardrops may help with severe earache.
 But do not use eardrops if the eardrum is ruptured.
 For more information, see the safest way to insert eardrops .

 - Sometimes corticosteroids are given with antibiotics to get rid of fluid behind the eardrum.
 Steroid medicines are not a good choice for treating ear infections.
 Do not use them if a child has been around someone with chickenpox within the last 3 weeks.